WHAT IS CYBER LAW?

 The General Clauses Act defines movable property as “property of every description, except immovable property”.
 The same law defines immovable property as “land, benefits to arise out of land, and things attached to the earth, or permanently fastened to anything attached to the earth”.
-Using these definitions, we can say that the computer is movable property.
+Movement and possession are ideas in the real world, whereas data becomes fluid and intangible and is an element of the virtual world.
+However, with only these two definitions at hand, it can be concluded that the computer and by such extension data should be movable property.

-Let us examine how such a law would apply to a scenario where data is ‘stolen’.
-Consider my personal computer on which I have stored some information.
-Let us presume that some unauthorized person picks up my computer and takes it away without my permission.
-Has he committed theft?
-The elements to consider are whether some movable property has been taken out of the possession of someone.
-The computer is movable property and I am the legal owner entitled to possess it.
-The thief has dishonestly taken this movable property out of my possession.
-It is theft.
+Let us examine how such a law (Conventional Law) would apply to a scenario where ‘data is stolen’.
+Consider a personal computer on which some information is stored.
+Let us presume that some unauthorized person picks up the computer and takes it away without the permission of the owner.
+Has (s)he committed theft?
+Yes, in this case, it is theft.

-Now consider that some unauthorized person simply copies the data from my computer onto his pen drive.
+Now consider that some unauthorized person simply copies the data from the computer onto his pen drive.
 Would this be theft?
-Presuming that the intangible data is movable property, the concept of theft would still not apply as the possession of the data has not been taken from me.
-I still have the ‘original’ data on the computer under my control.
+Presuming that the intangible data could be movable property, the concept of theft would still not apply as the possession of the data has not been taken away from the owner.
+The owner still has the ‘original’ data on the computer under their control.
 The ‘thief’ simply has a ‘copy’ of that data.
 In the digital world, the copy and the original are indistinguishable in almost every case.

 Consider another illustration on the issue of ‘possession’ of data.
-I use the email account firstname.lastname@example.org for personal communication.
-Naturally, a lot of emails, images, documents etc are sent and received by me using this account.
+Aria uses the email account email@example.com for personal communication.
+Naturally, a lot of emails, images, documents, etc. are sent and received using this account.
 The first question is, who ‘possesses’ this email account?
-Is it me because I have the username and password needed to ‘login’ and view the emails?
-Or it is Google Inc because the emails are stored on their computers?
+Is it Aria because she has the username and password needed to ‘login’ and view the emails?
+Or it is Google Inc because the emails are stored on their servers?

-Another question would arise if some unauthorized person obtains my password.
-Can it be said that now that person is also in possession of my emails because he has the password to ‘login’ and view the emails?
+Another question would arise if some unauthorized person obtains Aria’s password.
+Can it be said that now that person is also in possession of the emails because he has the password to ‘login’ and view the emails?

 Another legal challenge emerges because of the ‘mobility’ of data.
 Let us consider an example of international trade in the conventional world.
-Sameer purchases steel from a factory in China uses the steel to manufacture nails in a factory in India and then sells the nails to a trader in the USA.
+Aryan purchases steel from a factory in China, uses the steel to manufacture nails in a factory in India, and then sells the nails to a trader in the USA.
 The various Governments can easily regulate and impose taxes at various stages of this business process.

-Now consider that Sameer has shifted to an ‘online’ business.
+Now consider that Aryan has shifted to an ‘online’ business.
 He sits in his house in Pune (India) and uses his computer to create pirated versions of expensive software.
 He then sells this pirated software through a website (hosted on a server located in Russia).
-People from all over the world can visit Sameer’s website and purchase the pirated software.
-Sameer collects the money using a PayPal account that is linked to his bank account in a tax haven country like the Cayman Islands.
+People from all over the world can visit Aryan’s website and purchase the pirated software.
+Aryan collects the money using a PayPal account that is linked to his bank account in a tax haven country like the Cayman Islands.

-It would be extremely difficult for any Government to trace Sameer’s activities.
+It would be extremely difficult for any Government or Authority to trace Aryan’s activities.